DeltaEpsilon7787/BM2SMConverter/README.md

 ## Installation

-This project is written for Python 3.5+ and has two dependencies: tqdm (for progress bars) and pydub (for audio stuff).
+This project is written for Python 3.5+ and has three dependencies: tqdm (for progress bars), pydub (for audio stuff) and chardet.
-To install, type the following:
+To install, type the following into terminal:

-`pip install tqdm`
+`pip install chardet pydub tqdm`

-`pip install pydub`

 Pydub itself is dependent on either ffmpeg or libav.
 Refer to [pydub repository](https://github.com/jiaaro/pydub) for installation instructions.